twenty12/kickstarterReportProcessing/README.md

 **Future developments:**
 	Minimizing the number of unprocessable call numbers requires more refined use of regular expressions and conditional statements.
 Extensive time spent building a robust system for processing that information was not in the scope the original project outline.

-**For the web:**
-	Researching, designing, and building this system into the web is a different project which will use elements of this project.
 ![alt tag](http://danielgladstone.com/media/uploads/public_radio_updated.png)